-Students required to quarantine must participate in courses and course-related activities remotely, if that option is available, and must not attend face-to-face course activities.
+Students required to quarantine must participate in courses and course-related activities remotely and must not attend face-to-face course activities.
 Students should notify their instructors of the quarantine requirement.
 Students under quarantine are expected to participate in courses and complete graded work unless they have symptoms that are too severe to participate in course activities.

 Students experiencing personal injury or Illness that is too severe for the student to attend class qualify for an excused absence (See Student Rule 7, Section 7.2.2.)
 To receive an excused absence, students must comply with the documentation and notification guidelines outlined in Student Rule 7.
+While Student Rule 7, Section 7.3.2.1, indicates a medical confirmation note from the student's medical provider is preferred, for Fall 2020 only, students may use the Explanatory Statement for Absence from Class form in lieu of a medical confirmation.
+Students must submit the Explanatory Statement for Absence from Class within two business days after the last date of absence.